 Case of BS to BS interference

-[[ECC PT1(11)113]Fehler!
-Verweisquelle konnte nicht gefunden werden.
+[[ECC PT1(11)113]Error!
+Reference source not found.
 “Initial studies show that a minimum guard band of 10MHz between neighbouring base stations of two different operators is required at the base station side in case of unsynchronised TDD inter-operators.”

 Needs a detailed analysis with derivation of the [10 MHz] figure.]